PoisotLab/ms_network_prediction/manuscript.md

 # A primer on predicting ecological networks

-Below we provide a primer on the background concepts necessary to build predictive models of species interaction networks, with a focus on using machine learning approaches in the modelling process.
+Within the constraints outlined in the previous section, we now provide a primer on the background concepts necessary to build predictive models of species interaction networks, with a focus on using machine learning approaches in the modelling process.
+As @fig:conceptual illustrates, this involves a variety of numerical and computational approaches; therefore, rather than an exhaustive summary, we aim to convey a high-level understanding that translates the core concepts into their application to ecological networks.

 ## Models

 ### What is a predictive model?

-Models are used for many purposes, and the term "model" embodies a wide variety of meanings in scientific discourse.
+Models are used for many purposes, and the term "model" itself embodies a wide variety of meanings in scientific discourse.
 All models can be thought of as a function, $f$, that takes a set of inputs $x$ (also called features, descriptors, or independent variables) and parameters $\theta$, and maps them to predicted output states $y$ (also called label, response, or dependent variable) based on the input to the model: $y=f(x,\theta)$.

 A given model $f$ can be used for either descriptive or predictive purposes.
-Many forms of scientific inquiry are based around using models _descriptively_ (also called inference, the inverse problem, fitting a model, or training a model) [@Stouffer2019AllEco].
+Many forms of scientific inquiry are based around using models _descriptively_, a practice also called inference, the inverse problem, fitting a model, or training a model [@Stouffer2019AllEco].
 In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations, $\{\hat{x}, \hat{y}\}$.
 In some cases, these parameter values are themselves of interest (*e.g.* the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare a set of competing models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
-The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and in the frequentist context, the goal is often to determine if the coefficient corresponding with an input is non-zero to determine its "significance" in influencing the outcome.
+The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and within the frequentist world-view, the goal is often to determine if the coefficient corresponding with an input is non-zero to determine its "significance" [often different from its ecological relevance; @Martinez-Abrain2008StaSig] in influencing the outcome.

 Models designed for inference have utility---descriptive models of networks can reveal underlying mechanisms that structure ecological communities,